HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 <br>

+When I was trying to picture kuratowski finite objects inside $\mathsf{Sh}(B)$, I'd somehow convinced myself that a local homeomorphism over a hausdorff space has to itself be hausdorff.
+This is, obviously, not true!
+So I was trying to picture kuratowski finite sets and struggling, because I was only ever picturing hausdorff covering spaces.
+And we'll see later that all hausdorff kuratowski finite sheaves (over spaces I was picturing) are actually bishop finite!
+So it's no wonder I was confused!
+I didn't realize the complexity (especially the nonhausdorff complexity) that etale spaces are allowed to have, even though in hindsight I'd been warned about this before[^17].

 Going back to examples, we should ask if we recognize the sheaf of sections for our favorite "line with two origins" picture from earlier.
 Away from $0$, we know there's exactly one section, but in any neighbordhood of $0$ there's two sections.
 So we see this is the etale space for the [skyscraper sheaf][17] with two points over $0$!